Tummy Tuck Overview

 - Want to improve their appearance by reducing loose, sagging skin in the abdomen.

-Tummy tucks have grown much more popular in the last few years.
-Almost 128,000 procedures were performed in 2015, a 104% jump since 2000, according to the American Society of Plastic Surgeons.
+Tummy Tucks have grown much more popular in the last few years.
+More than 97,000 procedures were performed in 2020, a 56% jump since 2000, according to the American Society of Plastic Surgeons.
 This increase is a result of more people who choose body contouring after losing weight through bariatric surgery (extreme weight loss surgery) or by other means.
 People with excess skin caused by aging are also good candidates.

-If you believe that you may be a good candidate for a tummy tuck, a qualified plastic surgeon can evaluate your condition, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.
+If you believe you may be a good candidate for a Tummy Tuck, schedule your consultation with a Top Plastic Surgeon to discuss your body contouring options.
+Your surgeon will conduct a medical examination, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.

 Tummy Tuck Risks